 Thanks to The Organization of Virginia Homeschoolers’ successful 1998 legislation, parents may begin home instruction after the school year has begun, even if the child is already enrolled in a school.
 You may withdraw your child at any time during the school year.

-Learn about homeschooling in Virginia.
-Browse our website to become familiar with the ins and outs of homeschooling in Virginia.
+- Browse this guide and our website to become familiar with the ins and outs of homeschooling in Virginia.

-Know your filing options.
-Most homeschooling parents file under one of four options of the home instruction statute.
-(See Filing Your Notice of Intent for more informaiton.
-You may also choose to file under the approved tutor provision (see All about the Approved Tutor Provision) or the religious exemption (see Religious Exemption from Compulsory Schooling).
+- Know your filing options.
+Most homeschooling parents file under the home instruction statute.
+You may also choose to file under the approved tutor provision or the religious exemption.
 Learn about these options and decide which one is best suited to your family.

-Start planning your homeschooling year.
-Take some time to think about how you plan to educate your child at home, once he is withdrawn from school.
-Think about the approaches you may follow, and the resources you may want to use.
+- Start planning your homeschooling year.
+Take some time to think about how you plan to educate your child at home.
+Think about the approaches you may follow and the resources you may want to use.
 Helpful articles include: Choosing Curriculum and Resources, and Resources for Exploring Various Homeschooling Methods.

-Assemble your curriculum description and additional documents as needed.
-The law says that you have 30 days to file this additional documentation after submitting your Notice of Intent (NOI).
-This gives you time to dig up your high school diploma (or higher), draft your brief description of curriculum, etc. as needed.
-(For additional guidance on preparing a curriculum description, see All About Curriculum Descriptions).
-Ideally you should submit all your paperwork upfront before withdrawing your child, but the law gives you this option if you need additional time.
+- If you file under the home instruction statute, the law says that you have 30 days to file your curriculum description and supporting paperwork after submitting your Notice of Intent (NOI).
+This gives you time to dig up your high school (or higher) diploma or draft your brief description of curriculum, etc. as needed.
+Ideally, you should submit all your paperwork upfront before withdrawing your child, but the law gives you this option if you need additional time.

-Inform your child’s school of your decision.
-This can be done either by phone or in person.
-Some parents give their school office an additional copy of their NOI.
-Some parents recommend calling the school office on the first morning, informing them the child will no longer be attending, because he or she is being homeschooled.
-Other parents prefer to formally withdraw the child in person.
+- Inform your child’s school of your decision to homeschool either by phone, in writing, or in person.
 Whichever you choose, one parent may need to visit the school in person to return textbooks, clear out desks, etc. Notifying the school is not required by law but makes for a smoother transition and is considerate.

-You do not need “approval” to begin homeschooling.
+- You do not need “approval” to begin homeschooling.
 Once your NOI has been received by the division superintendent, you may legally begin homeschooling your child.
-Read Handling It Ourselves or ideas for how to deal constructively with your school division.
+Read Handling It Ourselves for ideas for how to deal constructively with your school division.

-Begin Your Journey!
+- Begin Your Journey!
 You are now free to begin your homeschooling journey with your child.
 Browse the VaHomeschoolers website for additional information and support.
 Find a local homeschool support group which can help you and your family as you transition into the homeschooling community.
-Many groups are listed here: Virginia Homeschool Groups.

-I'm beginning homeschooling mid-year, and there are only a few weeks left in the school year.
+I'm going to start homeschooling and there are only a few weeks left in the school year.
 Do I really need to file an NOI?
 Do I really need to test or evaluate my child?

 Yes, Virginia law requires you to file an NOI and submit testing or evaluation results, even if you only provide home instruction for a few days of the school year.
 You must test or evaluate, even if your child has already taken the SOL examinations in school.
 The testing/evaluation process does not need to be complicated or stressful.
 Read Filing Your NOI and Homeschool Evaluation and Testing Information to learn more about your options.